Baldivis, Western Australia: Shopping

 The main shopping facilities in Baldivis are located in the area known as the Baldivis Town Centre, on Settlers Avenue, and includes the Baldivis Shopping Centre (opened in mid-2007) owned by Stockland.
-Extensions completed in 2015 expanded the existing Shopping Centre (which already housed a Coles) to include a Food Court/Restaurant precinct, increased car park numbers, a Kmart and a Woolworths.
+Extensions completed in 2015 expanded the existing shopping centre (which already housed a Coles) to include a food court/restaurant precinct, increased car park numbers, a Kmart and a Woolworths.

 In 2017, another shopping precinct, Baldivis Square, opened on Makybe Drive next to Makybe Rise Primary School.
 Baldivis Square includes a mix of retail, food and professional offices, anchored by an IGA.
 The electorate office of Reece Whitby, the local MLA for the Baldivis legislative district is located in Baldivis Square.

+Another shopping centre, Stargate Baldivis, opened in July 2024.

 Sport

 The Baldivis Soccer Club was formed in 2012 and are located at Baldivis South Sports Pavilion.
 The club has grown rapidly and now have 18 teams from the age of 6 right through all age groups senior men's/women's teams.

 The Baldivis White Knights Cricket Club (WKBCC) was formed in 2001, located at Arpenteur Park in Baldivis.

-The Baldivis Brumbies Football Club (BFC) was formed in 1986 and currently has 3 grounds and 40 teams.
+The Baldivis Brumbies Football Club (BFC) was formed in 1986 and currently has 3 grounds and 50 teams.

 The North Baldivis Cricket Club (NBCC) was formed in 2019.

+In March 2023, the Baldivis Sports Complex, consisting of the Baldivis Indoor Sports Complex as well as outdoor cricket fields and change rooms, was opened.